amugoodbad229/CartPoleRL/README.md

 # 🏋️‍♂️ CartPoleRL

-Modern PPO-based Reinforcement Learning for solving the classic CartPole control task using [Stable-Baselines3](https://github.com/DLR-RM/stable-baselines3).
-Clean developer workflow powered by [`uv`](https://github.com/astral-sh/uv) for fast, reproducible Python environments.
-[ProtoTwin](https://prototwin.com/): multiple experiment variants, TensorBoard monitoring, ONNX export, and inference on the platform.
+Train and ship a PPO agent for CartPole using [Stable-Baselines3](https://github.com/DLR-RM/stable-baselines3).
+The project uses [`uv`](https://github.com/astral-sh/uv) for fast, reproducible environments and includes ready-to-run experiment variants, TensorBoard monitoring, ONNX export, and seamless [ProtoTwin](https://prototwin.com/) integration for inference.
+> It’s designed to take you from a naive baseline to industry‑standard practice with structured experiments, reproducible training, model packaging, and deployment.
+You can train on ProtoTwin, export to ONNX, and run inference on ProtoTwin by writing simple control logic in TypeScript.

 <p align="center">
   <img src="https://img.shields.io/badge/Python-3.10%2B-blue?logo=python" />